Bob and Sue’s Home Maintenance Tips

 Now we are going to look and the circuit breaker panel!

 All of the wires in your home are run from a circuit breaker panel.
 This panel might be located in your garage or laundry room.
 Prior to drywall installation, the electrician fed the wires from your circuit breaker box through your walls, which will eventually lead to your outlets.
+Check if any of the breakers have tripped.
+They will be in a different position somewhere between all the way on and off.
+If you see any tripped breakers, reset them by switching them off and then back on.

 1 The NEC is published by the National Fire Portection Association (NFPA 70).
 It is the most widely adopted building code for requirements for electrical system installations in the U.S. It may be adopted into law by states, counties or local jurisdictions for enforcement by inspection authorities and is currently revised every three years.